zixin448/tp/docs/UserGuide.md

 ### Marking attendance for a student: `mark_attendance`

-Marks attendance for a specified student or all students in a specified class for a specified week.
+Marks the attendance of the specified student or all students in the specified class for the specified week.

 Format: `mark_attendance tn/TUTORIAL_NAME [id/STUDENT_ID] wk/WEEK`